Technigo/project-todos/README.md

 With the above functionality in place, I implemented the styling to the styled components and made the application responsive for mobile, tablet and desktop view.

 If I had more time, there are several features that I would've added!
-The ones on the top of the list would be to
+The ones on the top of my list would be to
 - connect the application to a REST API to store the todos so that the user can continue using the application,
 - implement a functionality to make the todos dragable (i.e. the user could then move around and set the priorities),
 - create categories/tags with colors for todos so they can be grouped,